lelimacon/nix-config/nixos/README.md

 System configurations by hosts.

-Modules are cherry-picked in the hosts.
+Modules are cherry-picked by the hosts.